-FORM 10

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2016

-OR

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number 000-01227

-(Exact name of registrant as specified in its charter)

-ILLINOIS

-(State or other jurisdiction of incorporation or organization)

-36-0904920 (I.R.S.
-Employer Identification No.)

-901 Frontenac Road, Naperville, Illinois (Address of principal executive offices)

-60563 (Zip Code)

-Registrant's telephone number, including area code: (630) 357-8500

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Common Stock, par value \$1.00 per share

-Name of Each Exchange on Which Registered

-NYSE MKT

-(Trading privileges only, not registered)

-Securities registered pursuant to Section 12(g) of the Act: None

-- check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities \square No \boxtimes • check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No ⊠
+FORM 10-K ✓ ANNUAL REPORT PURSUANT TO SECTION 13 ACT OF 1934 OR 15(D) OF THE SECURITIES EXCHANGE For the fiscal year ended December 31, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 ON 13 OR 15(D) OF THE SECURITIES Commission file nun nber 000-01227 CHICAGO RIVET (Exact name of registrant as ILLINOIS (State or other jurisdiction of incorporation or organization) 36-0904920 (I.R.S.
+Employer Identification No.) 901 Frontenac Road, Naperville, Illinois (Address of principal executive offices) 60563 (Zip Code) Registrant's telephone number, inclu ıding area code: (630) 357-8500 Securities registered pursuant t o Section 12(b) of the Act: Title of Each Class Common Stock, par value \$1.00 per share Name of Each Exchange on Which Registered NYSE American (Trading privileges only, not registered) Securities registered pursuant to S section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issue Yes □ No ☑ r, as defined in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not required to file reports pu rsuant to Section 13 or Section 15(d) of the Act.

+Yes □ No ☑